labex-labs/labex-cheatsheets/docs/cheatsheets/en/cpp.md

   <BaseQuizOption value="D">A loop that requires manual index management</BaseQuizOption>

   <BaseQuizAnswer>
     Range-based for loops (introduced in C++11) automatically iterate over all elements in a container (like vectors, arrays, strings) without needing to manage indices manually.
-The syntax is `for (auto item : container)`.
+The syntax is <code>for (auto item : container)</code>.
   </BaseQuizAnswer>
 </BaseQuiz>